History of Galatasaray S.K.: Süren and Terim era: 1996–2000

 Between 1996 and 2000, Galatasaray won four consecutive Turkish league titles which is a record which the club still holds.
-This stability of success was crowned when the club won the Turkish League title, the Turkish Cup and the UEFA Cup in the same season, 2000.
+This stability of success was crowned when the club won the Turkish League title, the Turkish Cup and the UEFA Cup in the 1999-2000 season.

 All of these successes came under the coaching of Fatih Terim and visionary club president Faruk Süren.

 Fatih Terim is known as the most successful manager of Galatasaray.
 After he left, Galatasaray won the UEFA Super Cup in 2000.
-The club then reached the quarter finals of the Champions League in 2001, both under the coaching of Mircea Lucescu, though since then there haven't been any notable appearances in the higher levels of European cups.
+The club then reached the quarter-finals of the Champions League in 2001, both under the coaching of Mircea Lucescu, though since then there haven't been any notable appearances in the higher levels of European cups.

 Ups and downs 2002–2011

-Canaydin era: 2002-2008
+Canaydin era: 2002–2008

 Galatasaray entered the new millennium as one of the elite football clubs in Europe.
 However, as the team of 1996–2000 got older, the football section was unable to replenish the team with young stars.
 As the success faded, the club struggled with economic problems and Galatasaray Chairman Özhan Canaydın, who was elected in 2002, was widely criticized for this failure.

 In this period, the club worked on establishing projects like Galatasaray Store, Galatasaray Magazine, Galatasaray EUROPA and Galatasaray TV in order to improve the club's relationship with the fans and increase income.
 But the most complex project remained the building of a new stadium, which had been planned since the 1990s.
 Construction finally began in December 2007.

 Once completed in 2009, Aslantepe will be used mostly for football matches, particularly it will host the home matches of Galatasaray.
 The stadium has a capacity of 52,000 people, replacing their previous stadium Ali Sami Yen Stadium.

 Galatasaray became champions for the 2007–2008 season.
 Cevat Güler the champion manager of the squad said that this championship was no miracle but months of hard work after a season with many pitfalls.